enkidevs/curriculum/javascript/javascript-core/intro-js/javascript-basics-part-2.md

 [2: ASI]
 JavaScript ASI will sometimes assume a statement ends where it might not be intended.

-For example, the code bellow:
+For example, the code below:

 ```js
 x